Momentum transforms and Laplacians in fractional spaces: Introduction

 The spectral theory in fractal geometry has, by now, achieved a certain degree of sophistication \cite{Str99,Kig01,Str06}.
 Given a self-similar fractal set $\cF$, one can construct a natural Laplacian operator thereon and study its spectrum, which depends both on the geometry (i.e., symmetries) and on the topology of the set.
 An open question, however, is how to construct a ``momentum space'' $\cF_k$ or, in other words, whether there exists an invertible transform $F:\,\cF\to \cF_k$ generalizing the Fourier transform in $\mathbb{R}^D$.
 Results in this direction were found for fractafolds \cite{StT} and post-critically finite fractals such as the Sierpi\'nski gasket \cite{St03a,OkS}.
 The geometry of momentum space is, in general, different from that of $\cF$: while $\cF$ is characterized by the Hausdorff dimension $\dh$, some evidence is in favour of identifying, for several fractals, the dimension of $\cF_k$ with the spectral dimension $\ds$ of the set \cite{Akk2}.
 Checking the conjecture \be \dh(\cF_k)\ \stackrel{?}{=}\ds(\cF) \ee is tightly related to the possibility of writing the transform $F$ explicitly.

 One goal of this paper is to answer this question in the context of fractional spaces \cite{fra4,frc1,frc2,ACOS}.
 Fractional spaces are continua embedded in a $D$-dimensional manifold where ordinary calculus is replaced by fractional calculus of fixed order.
 Giving up ordinary differentiability in this way guarantees that the geometric and harmonic properties of fractional spaces have genuine fractal features, such as anomalous dimensionality (non-integer Hausdorff and spectral dimension) and discrete symmetries (logarithmically oscillating measures).
 Allowing the fractional order to change with the scale, one obtains multi-fractional settings endowed with a multi-fractal geometry.
-Here we construct a class of unitary transforms between configuration and momentum fractional Euclidean space $\cE_\a^D$, showing that the measure is the same.
-If these transforms are imposed to be automorphisms, then \be \dh(\cE_{\a,k}^D)=\dh(\cE_\a^D)\,. \ee In Ref.~\cite{frc1} we already used one of the fractional transforms of this paper to show that \be \ds(\cE_\a^D)=\dh(\cE_\a^D) \ee in spaces with non-anomalous diffusion.
-Combining that with \Eq{dhdh}, one verifies Eq.~\Eq{conj} for $\cF=\cE_\a^D$.
-If diffusion is anomalous, however, or if momentum and configuration spaces are taken with different measures, $\ds\neq\dh$ and the conjecture is violated.
+Here, we construct a class of unitary transforms between position and momentum fractional Euclidean space.
+If these transforms are imposed to be automorphisms, then \be \dh(\cE_{\a,k}^D)=\dh(\cE_\a^D)\,. \ee

+For fractional spaces such that $\ds(\cE_\a^D)=\dh(\cE_\a^D)$ \cite{frc1}, combining with \Eq{dhdh} one would verify equation \Eq{conj} for $\cF=\cE_\a^D$.
+If diffusion is anomalous, however, or if momentum and position spaces are taken with different measures, $\ds\neq\dh$ and the conjecture is violated.